mmhuque/ISP/README.md

 For this analysis, we will utilize downhole drilling data from the Canada-Newfoundland and Labrador Offshore Petroleum Board (C-NLOPB).
 The C-NLOPB maintains a public data repository, accessible on their website (https://home-cnlopb.hub.arcgis.com/pages/well-inventory), which includes data on all drilling activities within their jurisdiction.

+In this study, We choose drilling data from well Hibernia 1638.